 The business of photography is a complicated matter.
 I spend hours after each photo shoot culling, processing and sorting the photos to tell the story of the day.

-From a recent session of one of my own children, I realized that choosing the final photos can be described as a Venn Diagram!
+From a recent session of one of my own children, I realized that choosing the final photos can be described as a!
 One circle represents images photographers love and the other circle represents images clients love.
 Some images overlap and some don’t.

 To be successful, you want the largest area to be the one that overlaps: images both photographers and clients love.
 It is important, however, to be aware of what images may fall into the other areas.